 This certificate will prepare students for a career in supporting the information technology needs of business.
 The program will focus on industry-standard applications, networking, network security, web design, business programming and operating systems tools.
-Students will be prepared for careers as computer technicians, technical support and help desk specialists, web designers and i programmers, software testers and o vtilaur assurance s necialists programmors, Soliwarc icolci o and quanty assurance s podianata.
+Students will be prepared for careers as computer technicians, technical support and help desk specialists, web designers and programmers, software testers and quality assurance specialists.

-- COMS 113 Intro. to Information Systems Credits: 3 - COMS 114 Intro. to Computer Science I Credits: 3 - CERT 000 Certificate Electives Credits: 9
+- COMS 113 Intro. to Information Systems Credits: 3 - COMS 114 Intro. to Computer Science I Credits: 3 - o CERT 000 Certificate Electives Credits: 9